georgedashen/StructAlign/README.md

 ![tmscore_result](img/tmscore_database.png)

-## 3. Classification accuracy evaluation
+## 2. Homology detection accuracy evaluation (Fmax)
 We adopt the classification pipeline used in DaliLite to classify 140 proteins from SCOP against 15211 pdbs from SCOPe 2.07.
+Binary classification for all protein pairs between query set and target set.

 ![classification_gt](img/classification_query.png)

 ![classification_gt](img/classification_gt.png)

+## 3. Phylogeny reconstruction quality evaluation (RF distance, TCS score)
+We adopt the workflow used in Foldtree to investigate the performance of different tools on predicting evolutionary hierarchies.
+RF distance is used to quantify the topological difference between the predicted tree and the ground-truth species tree.

+## 4. Function inference
+A multi-label multi-class classification task.
+The GO terms of the target protein are transfered to the query protein, using the structural similarity value as the coefficient for all terms.

 ## Results